Copywriting Rates Australia: Guide

 With concise copy that gets results.

-When it comes to setting a copywriter rate there is no right or wrong answer but remember:
+When it comes to setting copywriting rates, there is no right or wrong answer, but remember:

 - Consistency is key

-But just don’t be that copywriter that is talked about all over town for:
+So ‘take initiative’ and ‘determine your own pricing method, but just don’t be that copywriter, that is talked about all over town for inconsistent pricing!

 Over to You…

-Do you agree or disagree with this Copywriting Rates Australia Guide?
+Do you agree with this Copywriting Rates Australia: Guide?
 Or is there something missing or you would like to add??
 Would love to hear from you in the comments – any feedback is greatly appreciated.

 Want to Talk Copywriting or SEO?